Curious about merging health and technology, and creating innovative devices for the healthcare sector?

 Application procedures

 The course is limited to 45 students.
 15 places will be reserved for each collaborating university, and quotas will be applied to ensure a multidisciplinary mix of students on the course.
-Country specific information on applying and quotas can be found via the application links below:
+Country specific information on applying and quotas can be found below:

-• University of the Western Cape (South Africa): Link will be available soon
+• University of the Western Cape (South Africa): Kindly contact the University of the Western Cape

 • University of Turku (Finland): Apply through Peppi platform

-If you wish to cancel your place once you have been accepted onto the course, please do so by Monday 23rd September so that we can fill the places from the waiting list.
-Cancellations can be made by contacting the course contact person, Anni Pakarinen (details at the bottom of this page).
+If you wish to cancel your place once you have been accepted onto the course, please do so by Monday 22nd September so that we can fill the places from the waiting list.
+Cancellations can be made by contacting the course contact person, Kaile Kubota (details at the bottom of this page).

 Course assessment and certificates